-Dear Director Betlach:
+Dear Director Betlach.

 First let me introduce myself.
-I am Constitution, mother of Constitution who receives supports and services through the DES Division of Developmental Disabilities.
-Kandi and I have lived in Arizona for 17 years.
+I am, redacted text, mother of, redacted text, who receives supports and services through the DES Division of Developmental Disabilities.
+Kandi and I have lived in Arizona for seventeen years.
 Prior to moving to Arizona, we have lived in Kansas, Pennsylvania and Nebraska.